Roanoke–Blacksburg Regional Airport: History

-After World War I the idea of opening an airport in the Roanoke Valley became a priority for local leaders.
+After World War I, the idea of opening an airport in the Roanoke Valley became a priority for local leaders.
 The intended purpose was to provide a landing strip, aircraft storage, and a flight school.
 The original location was 6 mi north of Roanoke city limits in Roanoke County.
 The location was secured on July 1, 1929, when the city of Roanoke signed the lease on the land to operate the Roanoke Municipal Airport.
-The original facility had a single 83 ft x 100 ft hangar and a pair of dirt runways, and the first airline service commenced in 1933 when Ludington Airlines made Roanoke a stop on their New York to Nashville route.
+The original facility had a single 83 ft x 100 ft hangar and a pair of dirt runways.
+The first airline service commenced in 1933 when Ludington Airlines made Roanoke a stop on their New York to Nashville route.

-By 1934 American Airlines began service to Roanoke, but they moved their operations to Lynchburg in 1937 due to poor conditions in Roanoke.
+By 1934, American Airlines began service to Roanoke, but they moved their operations to Lynchburg in 1937 due to poor conditions in Roanoke.
 After American's withdrawal, city leaders determined a new facility was needed.
-It was originally privately operated, but the city of Roanoke took control of the facility in 1937, after it purchased the original hangar, with Works Progress Administration funds paying the costs of paving the runways.
-After the airport was declared a national defense project, federal funds became available to complete the facility, and on December 15, 1941, it was officially dedicated.
+It was initially privately operated, but the city of Roanoke took control of the facility in 1937 after it purchased the original hangar, with Works Progress Administration funds paying the costs of paving the runways.
+After the airport was declared a national defense project, federal funds became available to complete the facility.
+On December 15, 1941, it was officially dedicated.
 The airport was named Woodrum Field in honor of Clifton A. Woodrum, the congressional representative from Virginia's Sixth District, and after it reopened, American Airlines reestablished service to Roanoke Municipal Airport.

-In 1950 Roanoke had three runways: 3730-ft runway 5, 3910-ft runway 9, and 4270-ft runway 15.
-By 1962 runway 5 had been extended to 5427 ft, and by 1965 runway 15 was 5800 ft; no further change until runway 9 was closed around 1970.
-In 1981 runway 5 was the longest, at 5903 ft.
+In 1950, Roanoke had three runways: 3730-ft runway 5, 3910-ft runway 9, and 4270-ft runway 15.
+By 1962, runway 5 had been extended to 5427 ft, and by 1965, runway 15 was 5800 ft; there was no further change until runway 9 was closed around 1970.
+In 1981, runway 5 was the longest, at 5903 ft.

 The first airline jets were Piedmont 727s in 1967.

 Shortly after it departed from Asheville Regional Airport in Asheville, North Carolina, on July 19, 1967, Piedmont Airlines Flight 22 collided with a Cessna 310 on approach to Asheville.
 The Piedmont Boeing 727 was en route to Roanoke.
 There were 82 fatalities and no survivors, making this the deadliest accident associated with Roanoke Regional Airport.

-A proposal for runway expansion and facilities upgrades was developed in 1975, but was put on hold while a new regional airport was being studied.
-During this time, airline deregulation was put in place, and this combined with the airport's aging facilities and airlines' phasing out of turbo prop aircraft resulted in less service to the airport.
-To allow larger jets, a runway expansion began in the early 1980s.
+A proposal for runway expansion and facilities upgrades was developed in 1975 but was put on hold while a new regional airport was being studied.
+During this time, airline deregulation was put in place, and this, combined with the airport's aging facilities and airlines' phasing out of turbo prop aircraft, resulted in less service to the airport. a runway expansion began in the early 1980s to allow larger jets.
 With the runway extension underway, the airport changed its name from Roanoke Municipal Airport to Roanoke Regional Airport in 1983.
 The runway expansion was completed in 1985.